aniva/theperfectkitebar/hardware/quick_release/README.md

 Additional parts can be procured from hardware suppliers such as aliexpress.com or McMaster-Carr.

-- Marine-grade stainless steel M4 bolts, 25mm in length (2 pieces) and 2 nuts.
+- Marine grade stainless or titanium socket head bolts M4 lengh of 25mm - 2 bolts and 2 nuts
 - Titanium tube for two 13mm spacers with an outer diameter (OD) of 6mm and an inner diameter (ID) of 4mm.

 ### Variant 5 M6